dstoppacher/dstoppacher.github.io/_posts/2021-06-07-A-testrun-on-merger-trees-final.md

       <li>force resolution: 97.7 h-1kpc </li>
     </ul>
 </ul>
-All three simulations have comparable cosmolog and use the same ROCKSTAR-configuration.
-The SMDPL and VSMDPL simulation and halo finding has been performed at LRZ Munich within the project pr87yi (PI: Stefan Gottloeber). <a href="www.cosmosim.org">The CosmoSim database</a> providing the file access is a service by the Leibniz-Institute for Astrophysics Potsdam (AIP).
+All three simulations have comparable cosmologies and use the same ROCKSTAR-configurations (FOF refi 0.7, linking lenght 0.28, unbound threshold 0.5).
+The SMDPL and VSMDPL simulation and halo finding has been performed at LRZ Munich within the project pr87yi and pr47no q(PI: Stefan Gottloeber). <a href="www.cosmosim.org">The CosmoSim database</a> providing the file access is a service by the Leibniz-Institute for Astrophysics Potsdam (AIP).

 ### Halo mass accembly history